HKUST-CSIT5970-25S/assignment-1-try-one-try/README.md

 1. (1 mark) Report the name of measurement tool used in your measurements (you are free to choose *any* open source measurement software as long as it can measure CPU and memory performance).
 Please describe your configuration of the measurement tool, and explain why you set such a value for each parameter.
 Explain what the values obtained from measurement results represent (e.g., the value of your measurement result can be the execution time for a scientific computing task, a score given by the measurement tools or something else).

-    >  The benchmarking tool I use is Phoronix Test Suite, iPerf and Ping.
+    >  **The benchmarking tool I used is the same as tutorial: Phoronix Test Suite, iPerf and Ping.**

+    >  **For N.Virginia, my server and client is at us-east-1c**

+    >  **For Oregon, my server and client is at us-west-2a**

     >For **CPU performance**, I used the pts/compress-7zip test.
-This test measures the compression and decompression performance of the CPU.
 I chose this test because it gives a clear indication of how the CPU performs under heavy load. **For the value of my measurement result, I choose to use average compression rate.**

     >For **memory performance**, I used the pts/ramspeed test.
-This test measures the read and write speeds of the memory.
 I selected this test to assess how efficiently the system handles memory access and data throughput. **For the value of my measurement result, I choose to use average speed of copying Integer.**

     >For **TCP bandwith performance**, I used the iPerf test with 256k window size.
 I selected this test to measure the network throughput between end hosts. **For the value of my measurement result, I choose Mbps (Gbits/sec times 1000).**